Internal communication

 THIS WORKSHOP COVERS

-Cognitive load theory applied to channel strategy
+Cognitive load theory applied to channel strategy and content development

 How to audit your current channel ecosystem through a trauma-informed lens